-Pinnacles National Park centers around a bunch of rugged red rocks.
-That sounds a little boring but stick with me.
+Pinnacles National Park centers around a bunch of rugged red rocks in California.
 Those rocks are all that's left of a 23,000,000-year-old volcano.

 That's pretty impressive, but it's not all.
 Pinnacles National Park is a scenic spot that is popular with hikers, rock climbers, and animal watchers.
 Campers enjoy its dark nighttime skies.
 It's also popular with families and day trippers from the San Francisco Bay area.